AdvSV/AdvSV.github.io/README.md

 ![overtheair](pics/overtheari.png)

-You can listen to some demos on the [demo page](https://advsv.github.io/).
+You can listen to some demos on the [demo page](https://advsv.github.io/) and check out the [paper](https://arxiv.org/abs/2310.05369).

 ## Abstract